 British passport holders arriving by air or land can enter Thailand for 30 days without a visa - this is known as a visa exemption.
 If you need to stay longer, it’s possible to extend your stay once, from the expiry date of the original visa, for up to 30 days.

 If you’re using the 30 day visa exemption you can only enter Thailand through a land border twice per calendar year.
 To cross more frequently, you’ll need to get a visa in advance of travelling.
 This doesn’t apply to entry by air into Thailand.
 You should contact the nearest Thai embassy or consulate for more information.

 If you plan to stay in Thailand for longer than 30 days, intend to work, or use land borders regularly you must get a visa before you travel.
 If you’ve entered Thailand on a visa, it’s possible to apply for an extension of stay but you must do this before your permission to stay expires.

 If you overstay, you’ll be fined 500 baht per day up to a maximum of 20,000 baht.
 You also risk being held in detention, fined, deported at your own expense and black-listed from re-entering Thailand.
+The enforcement of penalties for those who overstay their visa is strict and the conditions at the Immigration Detention Centre are harsh.
+Deportation by the Thai authorities can take a number of days to process.
 The Thai authorities have stated that they will always enforce detention for overstays of more than 42 days.
 Since March 2016, you’ll be banned from re-entering Thailand if you overstay your visa.
 Check with the Thai Immigration Authority for details.

 The only legal way of getting a new visa, entry permit or extension of stay is from a Thai Embassy or Consulate, an Immigration Officer at a point of entry into Thailand or one of the Immigration Offices around the country.
 Visas issued by visa shops, travel agents or by any other means are likely to be illegal and lead to criminal proceedings.